 The goal of economic policy is to keep the economy growing at a sustainable rate.
 It should be strong enough to create jobs for everyone who wants one but slow enough to avoid inflation.

-The 2008 recession was so nasty because the economy immediately contracted 2.7 percent in the first quarter of 2008.
 When it rebounded 2 percent in the second quarter, everyone thought the downturn was over.
 But it contracted another 1.9 percent in the third quarter, before plummeting a whopping 8.2 percent in the fourth quarter.
 The economy received another wallop in the first quarter of 2009 when it contracted a brutal 5.4 percent.
 The unemployment rate rose from 5.0 percent in January to 7.3 percent by December.
-See 2008 GDP Statistics.

 The expansion phase started in the third quarter of 2009 when GDP rose 1.3 percent.
 That was thanks to the stimulus spending from the American Recovery and Reinvestment Act.
 The unemployment rate continued to worsen, reaching 10.0 percent in October.
 Four years into the expansion phase, the unemployment rate was still above 7 percent.
 That's because the contraction phase was so harsh.